Honors and Awards

 - Grades received in those Italian courses.

-Professor Moevs will check to see if you meet the eligibility requirements.
+Professor Lummus will check to see if you meet the eligibility requirements.

 New members of Gamma Kappa Alpha will be inducted into the society during the Italian Studies Honors Convocation in the Spring.
 Members will also be recognized at the Department of Romance Languages and Literatures annual Recognition Ceremony and Breakfast Reception during the graduation ceremonies in May.
 Certificates will arrive sometime during the summer and will be sent to the home address that you provide in your e-mail.